AnthonySteele/MvcRouteTester/README.md

     var expectation = new { controller = "Customer", action= "get", id = "1" };
     RouteAssert.HasApiRoute(config, "~/api/customer/1", HttpMethod.Get, expectation);

-You can assert of the particulars of the api route using the same kinds of ecpectations as with Mvc routes.
+You can assert on the particulars of the api route using the same kinds of expectations as with Mvc routes.

     RouteAssert.ApiRouteDoesNotHaveMethod(config, "~/api/customer/1", HttpMethod.Post);